Skip to main content

 Carbohydrates are the body’s preferred source of energy.
 Their consumption has the most direct impact on the hormone insulin, which is released by the pancreas to help shuttle glucose from the bloodstream into cells for energy.
 The type of carbohydrate you consume matters immensely.

 Complex carbohydrates, found in whole grains, vegetables, and legumes, are broken down slowly, providing a steady release of glucose and a stable insulin response.
-Simple carbohydrates, like those in sugary drinks and processed foods, cause rapid spikes in glucose and insulin, which, over time, can contribute to and disrupt the entire endocrine cascade.
+Simple carbohydrates, like those in sugary drinks and processed foods, cause rapid spikes in glucose and insulin, which, over time, can contribute to insulin resistance and disrupt the entire endocrine cascade.

 The foods you eat are direct chemical instructions for the glands that regulate your body’s core functions.